zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 The more code is moved to compile time, the faster your program at runtime.
 Conversely the slower to compile.

-Use constexpr whenever possible: both constexpr functions and objects can be employed in a wider range of contexts than non-constexpr objects and functions.
+Use `constexpr` whenever possible: both `constexpr` functions and objects can be employed in a wider range of contexts than non-`constexpr` objects and functions.

-Keep in mind that constexpr is part of the interface: use it if only you are able to commit to it.
+Keep in mind that `constexpr` is part of the interface: use it if only you are able to commit to it.
 If you later decide to remove it (like adding debug IO since they are generally not permitted), you may break an arbitrary amount of client code.

 **Takeaways**
-* constexpr objects are const and are initialized with values known during compilation.
+* `constexpr` objects are const and are initialized with values known during compilation.
-* constexpr functions can produce compile-time results when called with arguments whose values are known during compilation.
+* `constexpr` functions can produce compile-time results when called with arguments whose values are known during compilation.
-* constexpr objects and functions may be used in a wider range of contexts than non-constexpr objects and functions.
+* `constexpr` objects and functions may be used in a wider range of contexts than non-`constexpr` objects and functions.
-* constexpr is part of an object’s or function’s interface.
+* `constexpr` is part of an object’s or function’s interface.

 ### Make const member functions thread safe